 Can Antibiotics Cure a Toothache?

-Quick answer: Antibiotics alone cannot cure a toothache.
+Antibiotics alone cannot cure a toothache.
 While antibiotics may help manage a bacterial dental infection and reduce associated symptoms such as swelling, they do not treat the underlying cause of tooth pain.
 Most toothaches result from structural issues such as decay, cracks, or pulp inflammation that require direct dental treatment.
+A professional clinical assessment is necessary to identify the source of pain and determine the most appropriate course of action.

 Why Do People Believe Antibiotics Can Fix a Toothache?